Angiostrongylus vasorum: adult worm in a pulmonary artery.

 Angiostrongylus vasorum: eggs and first stage larvae in lung tissue.

 Like most metastrongyloid nematodes, Angiostrongylus undergoes an indirect life cycle with gastropod (terrestrial snails/slugs) intermediate hosts.
 Adult parasites live in the right ventricle and pulmonary arteries of the definitive host (canid).
 They produce eggs which develop into first stage larvae which are coughed up, swallowed, and passed in feces of the canid definitive host.
-First-stage larvae from feces enter gastropod intermediate hosts where they develop to infective third-stage larvae (L3).
+First-stage larvae from feces enter gastropod intermediate hosts where they develop into infective third stage larvae (L3).
 Canid definitive hosts become infected when they consume a gastropod containing infective L3, or L3 that have emerged spontaneously from the gastropods.
 Frogs and birds may serve as paratenic hosts, but their role in transmission is not clear.
 The pre-patent period from ingestion of an L3 to production of L1 in feces is 6-8 weeks.

 Pathogenesis